TIBCOSoftware/snappydata/docs/GettingStarted.md

 	- Compute estimates for any ad hoc query from the sample(s).
 It can also provide error estimates for arbitrarily complex queries on streams.

-	- Provide simple knobs for user to trade off speed for accuracy, i.e. simple SQL extensions so the user can specify the error tolerance for all queries.
+	- Provide simple knobs for the user to trade off speed for accuracy, i.e. simple SQL extensions so the user can specify the error tolerance for all queries.
 When query error is higher than tolerance level, the system automatically delegates the query to the source.

 	-	Express their accuracy requirements as high-level accuracy contracts (HAC), without overwhelming them with numerous statistical concepts.